frulouis/fd-docs/docs/getting-started/installation.md

 ## Next Steps

 Now that you have everything set up, you're ready to start learning!
-Check out our [Quick Start Guide](quick-start.md) to begin your journey.
+Check out our [Python Basics tutorial](../tutorials/data-science/python-basics.md) to begin your journey.

 ## Troubleshooting